mate-academy/kt-let-greet-clients/README.md

 # Personalized Greeting Generator

-In this task, you will implement a method that generates personalized greeting messages for a list of client names.

-Implement the following method:

-`getGreetings()` in the `GreetingService` class.

-Method `getGreetings()` should take a list of client names, which may contain null values.
+Implement the getGreetings() method in the GreetingService class.
+This method should accept a list of client names, which may contain null values.
 It should iterate through each item in the list and generate a personalized greeting message for non-null names.
 To handle `null` values gracefully, use the Kotlin `let` function to process only the non-null names.

 Here's the expected behavior of `getGreetings()`: